- 1. What’s the Difference Between Sales and Marketing?

 8. The Future of Sales and Marketing

-It’s hard to imaging Sales and Marketing not continuing to align however the pace of change is slow as this was first highlighted by Phillip Kotler in the best seller Marketing Management when he acknowledged “The sales department isn’t the whole company, but the whole company better be the sales department.”
+It’s hard to imagine Sales and Marketing not continuing to align however the pace of change is slow as this was first highlighted by Phillip Kotler in the best seller Marketing Management when he acknowledged “The sales department isn’t the whole company, but the whole company better be the sales department.”

 Despite this most companies continue to have separate heads of Departments for Sales & Marketing and separate teams.